discordjs/guide/guide/oauth2/README.md

 ### The state parameter

-OAuth2's protocols provide a `state` parameter, which is supported by Discord.
-This parameter is used to help prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks and can also represent the state of your application.
-This should be generated per user and appended to the OAuth2 url.
-For a very basic example, you can use a randomly generated string encoded in Base64 as the state parameter.
+OAuth2's protocols provide a `state` parameter, which Discord supports.
+This parameter helps prevent [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks and represents your application's state.
+The state should be generated per user and appended to the OAuth2 url.
+For a basic example, you can use a randomly generated string encoded in Base64 as the state parameter.

 ```js
 function generateRandomString() {